au30000101/gamepad/README.md

 ## Existing problems

-- Disorder (I have no time to make codes clear and add comments).
+- Mess (I have no time to make codes clear and add comments).

-- Having no ready phase to syn all users.
+- Have no ready stage to syn all users.

-- Press the button on mobile, you will see a problem with btn pictures.
+- Button images on the mobile end flashing.

 ....